Religious Studies

 KS3

-At Key Stage 3 students will study the Nottinghamshire and Nottingham City Agreed Syllabus as explained above.
+At Key Stage 3 students will study the Nottinghamshire and Nottingham City Agreed Syllabus – Religious Education for ALL.

 KS4